Cascading Reinforcement Learning: Regret Minimization for Cascading RL

 \subsection{Algorithm $\algcascadingeuler$}

 Algorithm~\ref{alg:cascading_euler} describes $\algcascadingeuler$.
 In each episode $k$, we construct the exploration bonus for the attraction probability $b^{k,q}$ and the exploration bonus for the expected future reward $b^{k,pV}$.
 Then, we calculate the optimistic attraction probability $\bar{q}^k(s,a)$ and weight $\bar{w}^k(s,a)$, by adding exploration bonuses for $q(s,a)$ and $p(\cdot|s,a)^{\top} V$ \emph{individually} (lines~\ref{line:q_bar} and \ref{line:w_bar}).
 Here the weight $\bar{w}^k(s,a)$ represents an optimistic estimate of the expected cumulative reward that can be obtained if item $a$ is clicked in state $s$.
-Then, we invoke oracle $\algbestperm$ with $\bar{q}^k(s,\cdot)$ and $\bar{w}^k(s,\cdot)$ to efficiently compute the optimistic value function $\bar{V}^k_h(s)$ and its associated greedy policy $\pi^k_h(s)$ (line~\ref{line:call_bestperm}).
+Then, utilizing the monotonicity property of $f(A,u,w)$ with respect to the attraction probability $u$ and weight $w$, we invoke oracle $\algbestperm$ with $\bar{q}^k(s,\cdot)$ and $\bar{w}^k(s,\cdot)$ to efficiently compute the optimistic value function $\bar{V}^k_h(s)$ and its associated greedy policy $\pi^k_h(s)$ (line~\ref{line:call_bestperm}).